jlxip/1/README.md

 - As portable as C89

 ## Bootstrapping
 The bootstrap compiler is in progress of being written.
-It's progressing fast as of January 2024.

 ## Status
 - [x] Define the basics in my head (over many years)